openvinotoolkit/training_extensions/ote_sdk/ote_sdk/test_suite/ARCHITECTURE.md

 The keys of the dict are strings -- the parameters' part of the test id-s.
 This string uniquely identifies the test, since it contains the required action, and also the description of a model, a dataset used for training, and training parameters.

-(See the description of the function `OTETestHelper._generate_test_id` below in the section TODO.)
+See the detailed description how the method `OTETestHelper._generate_test_id` works in the subsection "VI.5.5 `short_test_parameters_names_for_generating_id`" of the section "VI.5 Methods of the test parameters interface class `OTETestCreationParametersInterface`"

 Although the id-s are unique, they have a drawback -- they are quite long, since they contain all the info to identify the test.